ioskit/ioskit.github.io/_kits/iAd.md

 detailedUpdates:
  - update:
      ios: iOS7
+     brief: "The iAd framework (iAd.framework) includes two extensions to other frameworks that make it easier to incorporate ads into your app’s content: 1) The framework introduces new methods on the MPMoviePlayerController class that let you run ads before a movie.
+2) The framework extends the UIViewController class to make it easier to create ad-supported content.
+You can now configure your view controllers to display ads before displaying the actual content they manage."
  - update:
      ios: iOS8
      brief: "The iAd framework (iAd.framework) adds the following new features: 1) If you are using AV Kit to play a video, you can play preroll advertisements before the video is played.
 2) You can look up more information about the the effectiveness of advertisements for your app."